RV Air Conditioner Repair and Troubleshooting Guide

 How Much Does It Cost to Replace an RV Air Conditioner?

-It can cost between $500 to $1100 on average for a new RV air conditioner, plus an additional $400 to $700 (or more) to have it installed.
+It can cost between $500 to $1100 on average for a new RV air conditioner, plus an additional $400 to $700 (or more) to install it.
 Keep in mind running costs will change, as well, depending on the size of the new air conditioner.
-Luckily, newer models tend to be a little more energy efficient.
+Luckily, newer models tend to be a little more energy-efficient.

 Can RV Air Conditioners Be Recharged?